jarrodmillman/pose-stats/description.md

 <!--
 Remove following sentence and replace with expanding the above to explain the need for funding.
-Other domain-specific OSE were funded by large science or specific grants, the individualized work of statiticians necessitates a phase I scoping and phase II implementation to create a self-sustaining community run organization supporting and growing the community of developers and users of statistical Python.
+Other domain-specific OSE were funded by large science or specific grants, the individualized work of statisticians necessitates a phase I scoping and phase II implementation to create a self-sustaining community run organization supporting and growing the community of developers and users of statistical Python.
 -->